fozycomon/rombf/README.md

 Token
 Cookies
 ```
-#### note :
-If you want to log into Termux you are required to use a backup account.
-I am not responsible if something happens to your account.
-And one more thing, use this script wisely!
-#
 If you can't use this script or there is a bug in the script, please contact me
 #### contact me
 [![](https://img.shields.io/badge/Facebook-blue?logo=Facebook&logoColor=blue&labelColor=white)](https://www.facebook.com/100002461344178)